Skyraider150/zmk-config-totem/readme.md

 - Ö, Ü and Tab added
 - Homerow mods, without Shift
 - Shift on right thumb, with tap-dance: double tap is CapsWord, triple tap is CapsLock
-- Esc and Enter are Tap-hold layer keys
+- Enter is a Tap-hold layer key
-- SymNum and NavCtrl layers do not have tap-hold
+- NavCtrl and Mouse layers are toggled by press and momentarily activated when held
 - Combos for most commonly used symbols:
-  - Left upper row: ', " and +
+  - Left upper row: +
+  - Left middle row: ', ", \
-  - Left lower row: =, (, ), @
+  - Left lower row:  Esc, (, ), @
+  - Right upper row: =
-  - Right upper row: Backspace and Delete
+  - Right middle row: /, Backspace, Delete
-  - Right lower row: Em-dash, !, ; and *
+  - Right lower row: Em-dash, !, ;, *
-  - Middle row: \ and /

 ### Symbols-Numbers Layer